Adversarian/Adversarian/README.md

 My attention span is about the same as a 3-year-old toddler so my interests tend to shift very frequently.
 Currently I'm into LLMs!

 Quote of the year:

-"Don't @ me on this but Dropbox is the real version control."
+> Don't @ me on this but Dropbox is the real version control.

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=Adversarian&show_icons=true&theme=dracula" alt="Adversarian's GitHub stats" /></br>